 Most international students are not eligible for federal student financial aid from the US Department of Education.
 In some cases, however, noncitizens may be eligible for financial aid from the US federal government.
 Visit here to learn more.
 You should also check with your country’s government and embassy or consulate in the US.
 International students are eligible to receive merit scholarships and are considered with all other applicants in the review process.

 Financial Aid Eligibility with Less Than a Bachelor’s Degree

 VCFA does in rare and special cases admit students who have not earned a bachelor’s degree.
 Eligibility for student loans and financial aid can be affected by the number of undergraduate credits achieved.
-Students who are admitted with less than a bachelor’s degree should contact Lucy Bourgeault, Director of Admissions & Financial Aid, at 802-828-8819 or [email protected] for more information.
+Students who are admitted with less than a bachelor’s degree should contact David Markow, COO/VP for Student Services, at [email protected] for more information.